DEXA Scan (Dual X-ray Absorptiometry) to Measure Bone Health

 At present, DXA scanning focuses on two main areas -- the hip and spine.
 Although osteoporosis involves the whole body, measurements of BMD at one site can be predictive of fractures at other sites.
-Scanning generally takes 10 to 20 minutes to complete and is painless.
+Scanning generally takes 10 to 20 minutes to complete and is painless and noninvasive.